Hold an activity in a park or open space

 We have a dedicated Events Service available to assist you and answer any questions you may have.

-- commercial services such as fitness training activities e.g. personal trainers, boot camps, group exercise or fitness classes.
+- Commercial services such as fitness training activities e.g. personal trainers (over 5 participants), boot camps, group exercise or fitness classes.

-- educational activities e.g. educational workshops and forest schools.
+- Educational activities e.g. educational workshops or forest schools.

-- other small group activities, which do not otherwise constitute an event (‘small’ is defined as 50 or fewer people).
+- Other small group activities, which do not otherwise constitute an event ('small' is defined as 50 or less people).